djordjevic-milan/sample-task/README.md

 Now we can deploy app with ArgoCD or `helm upgrade --install react-app . -f values.yaml -n react-app`

 > [!WARNING]
-> From what I ca see, if we use ArgoCD to deploy helm charts, we cannot use CLI. https://github.com/argoproj/argo-cd/issues/1672.
+> From what I can see, if we use ArgoCD to deploy helm charts, we cannot use CLI. https://github.com/argoproj/argo-cd/issues/1672.
 Also this thread confirms that `helm list -namespace some-namespace` don't show releases https://github.com/argoproj/argo-cd/discussions/7759.
 Unfortunately I did not do more research on how to overcome this issue.

 Let's check custom templates quickly: